Michael Ponti: Recordings

 Ponti began recording in 1961, Ravel's Jeux d'eau and Alborada del gracioso for Christophorus and Schubert's Wanderer Fantasy and Beethoven's Eroica Variations.

 Ponti was noted for his wide-ranging recordings of the unknown romantic repertoire on the Vox and Candide labels.
 He recorded a series of concertos, many of which had never been recorded before, and some of which have been unrecorded since.
 The series with Vox of around 50 recordings began in 1968 with a recording of the Piano Concerto No 3 and some etudes by Ignaz Moscheles, followed the same month by Adolf von Henselt's Piano Concerto and etudes.
 He was the first to record Charles-Valentin Alkan's Concerto da camera No. 2 in 1979.
 Composers of the series also included Mily Balakirev, Moritz Moszkowski, Hans Bronsart von Schellendorff, Clara Schumann and Sigismond Thalberg.
 He included works by Eugen d'Albert, William Berwald, Alexander Glazunov, Hermann Goetz, Ferdinand Hiller, Henry Litolff, Sergei Lyapunov, Nikolai Medtner, Joachim Raff, Carl Reinecke, Anton Rubinstein, Xaver Scharwenka, Christian Sinding, Bernhard Stavenhagen and Karl Tausig.
 In addition, he was the first to record the complete piano music of Scriabin, much of which was otherwise unavailable then, though it has since been recorded by Vladimir Ashkenazy, Piers Lane and others.
-He was again first to record the complete piano music of Tchaikovsky and Rachmaninoff.
+He was again the first to record the complete piano music of Tchaikovsky and Rachmaninoff.

 With the Ponti-Zimansky-Polasek Trio, he recorded chamber music by Mozart, Beethoven, Brahms, Dvořák, Mendelssohn, Saint-Saëns, Shostakovich and Tchaikovsky.
 He was the accompanist of Dietrich Fischer-Dieskau in a recording of songs by Charles Ives.

 His output amounts to more than 80 discs, and many of his recordings have been re-issued on CD, such as seven volumes of The Romantic Piano Concerto.